seongyongkim/GettingCleaningData/README.md

 Files in this Repo
 ======================================
 - README.md: This file
+- CodeBook.md: Describes the variables, the data, and any transformations or work performed to clean up the data
 - run_analysis.R: The script to generate the tidy data set described in the above class project.
-- CodeBook.md: Describes the variables, the data, and any transformations or work performed to clean up the data
+- TidyDataset.txt: Output of the run_analysis.R

 How to run the script to generate the tidy data set described in the above class project.
 =========================================